KMKnation/People-Counter-App/WRITEUP.md

 ## Explaining Custom Layers

 The process behind converting custom layers involves...

+Ans:

+There are diffrent processes for converting custom layers depending on the framework.

+For Caffe:
+1. Register custom layer as extension in model optimizer OR
+2. Register custom layer as Custom and use system's caffe to calculate the output shape of each Custom Layer

+For Tensorflow:
+1. Register custom layer as extension in model optimizer OR
+2. You need some sub graph that shoud not be in IR and also have another subgraph for that operation.
+Model Optimizer provides such solution as "Sub Graph Replacement" OR
+3. Pass the custom operation to Tensorflow to handle during inference.

+For MXNet:
+1. MXNet's process is same as tensorflow one.
+It only not supporting the offloading the custom layer to MXNet to handle.

 Some of the potential reasons for handling custom layers are...

+Ans:

+The Custom layes known as per their name "Custom" means modified or new.
+There are variety of frameworks which are used for training the deep learning models such as <i>Keras, Tensorflow, ONNX, Caffe etc.</i>

+All these frameworks have their own methods to process the tensors (Data) so it may possible that some functions are not available or behaves diffrently in each other.

+Model Optimizer query each layer of trained model from the list of known layers (Supported layers) before building the model's internal representation.
+It also optimizes the model by following three steps.
+Quantization, Freezing and Fusing.
+At last it generated the intermidiate representation from the trained model.

 ## Comparing Model Performance